akadidas/Emotion-detection-from-text-using-PyTorch-and-Federated-Learning/README.md

 ### Open Issues
 We additionally added Federated Learning in our project and our code is  is meant to work out of the box, however at the time of project submission, there is an open issue in PySyft that causes an error with the LSTM implementation in PyTorch while performing Federated Learning.

 The problem is that GRUs and LSTMs from PyTorch use the method `.size()` to get the shape of tensors.
-It works well in PyTorch code, but it doesn’t in PySyft, because while performing Federated Learning with remote tensors, the `.size()` of a pointer is always `0` and we only can use `.shape` on pointers to get the shape of the tensor.
+It works well in PyTorch code, but it doesn’t work in PySyft, because while performing Federated Learning with remote tensors, the `.size()` of a pointer is always `0` and we only can use `.shape` on pointers to get the shape of the tensor.

 You can look at the following open issue in PySyft which was also brought up by a fellow scholar from the SPAIC program `@André Farias`: